Waterwise Garden Tips

 10 Water Saving Tips

+Have a beautiful garden and use less water.
 Research shows that California's residents use up to 50% more water than they need to maintain healthy, beautiful gardens.
-Proper watering would not only conserve water but actually improve the overall health of California gardens and landscapes.
+Proper watering would not only conserve water and be more drought tolerant but actually improve the overall health of California gardens and landscapes.

 1. Water Early